rebelsky/csc207c/_labs/heaps.md

 ### Exercise 3: Swapping down

 As you may recall, we remove the highest-priority element in the heap by grabbing the root, swapping the last element on the last level to the top of the heap, and then "swapping down", repeatedly swapping a value and its larger cuild as long as they are out of order.
 In our code, we call this operation `heapDown`.
+Others might refer to it as `bubbleDown` or `swapDown`.

 a.
 Implement `heapDown`.